 A double wingtip strike at Dublin Airport triggered a rapid AOG response, detailed damage checks, and a manufacturer-approved ferry flight

-AOG Diaries #7: Double wingtip strike at Dublin airport
+AOG Diaries #7: double wingtip strike at Dublin sparks rapid structural repair

 The Incident